canersaka/projectdsx/progress/logs/dailylog.md

   - Also gyro controls would be awesome??
 Shouldn't be too hard after everything else
 # 10/21:
   - I had made a great deal of progress on what I want the shell design to be however Solidworks decided to crash right as I was almost finished, and I naturally hadn't saved in over an hour, so that was frustrating.
 It won't take too long to get it done, however it's Midterm season right now and I am really trying to focus on studying, so this project is on the backburner, most components won't arrive for another few weeks anyways.

+11/25:
+- Life really caught up, parts arrived but time has gone out the window.
+Began work on a video script to help accompany the documentation, currently 800 words long.
+Will likely resume actual progress over winter break